Draft Operations Budget

 RMI and MRDT fund

 Resort Municipality Initiative (RMI) and Municipal Regional District Tax (MRDT) funds are directed towards resort operations and amenities that support tourism and culture in Whistler.
-RMI is provided by the province and helps support maintenance and operations in the Village and designated Whistler parks, as well as infrastructure like the Rainbow Park Rejuvenation project.
+RMI is provided by the province and helps support operations in the Village and designated Whistler parks, as well as infrastructure like the Rainbow Park Rejuvenation project.
 MRDT is funded through a share of hotel taxes and provides funding for events like the Whistler Concert Series and other added operational costs associated with providing services to an estimated three million visitors a year.
 We assemble a plan for each year to determine which projects and investments will be supported through these programs, which the Province then reviews and approves.

 Whistler’s elected Council sets service levels and allocates funding for municipal services, programs, projects and initiatives.
 Budget decisions are informed by: